mrugama/AnySearchable/README.md

 We conform the models to `AnySearchableItem`, `Identifiable`, and `Equatable`.
 We need to conform to `Identifiable` to display our data in a list view, and to `Equatable` to compare and filter our elements.

 ### ViewModel
-To manage the array of bills, providers, and plans, as well as the selected item to be displayed in the parent view, we'll introduce a new model called NoneSelectedItem.
+To manage the array of bills, providers, and plans, as well as the selected item to be displayed in the parent view, we'll introduce a new model called `NoneSelectedItem`.
 This model will be used initially before any item is selected.
 Here's how we can modify the PaymentViewModel class
 ```Swift
 final class PaymentViewModel {
     @Published var savedElectricityBills: [ElectricityBill] = []